NEXA05/DRONA/README.md

    ```

 6. **Open the Web Browser:**
-   Once the Streamlit app is running, open your web browser and go to `http://localhost:8501` to access the Gemini-Pro Chatbot.
+   Once the Streamlit app is running, open your web browser and go to `http://localhost:8501` to access the DRONA Chatbot.